');

 About Geneva, WA

-Geneva is a small community in Washington with a population of 2,200 residents.
-The median household income is $142,612 per year, which is above the national average.
-The median age in Geneva is 51.8 years.
+Geneva is a small town located in Washington with a population of 2,200 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $142,612 per year, which is 90% above the national median of $75,149.
+The median age of 51.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Geneva Ranks in Washington